VanNostrandLab/clip/README.md

 current directory.

 ## Usage:

+### For Van Nonstrand Lab users
+The package has been installed in the following directory:
+`/storage/vannostrand/software/clip`

+Please `cd` into the directory and call `./clip -h` or call `/storage/vannostrand/software/clip/clip -h` to see its usage.

+### For other users
 Once `clip` was successfully installed, it will tell you how to display its usage at the very end.
 In case you did not noticed that, you can always check its usage by yourself.

 ```shell script